django-level-up/cinema/README.md

-# cinema
+# ufc
-Test task from Ako Hasan
+Wikipedia about ufc-fighters